lucaswinningham/intention/README.md

 `hidden` `readable` false, `writable` false, `withheld` true

-`expected`? expect the key but do nothing with / ignore it, for bypassing `strict`
+`expected`? expect the key but do nothing with / ignore it, for bypassing `strict!`.
+Does not create getters, setters, serializers.

 `field` proc that's given to `default`, `hidden`, good for injected dependencies / calculated attributes -- as in attributes that will never be given values in the input hash.
 Note: If a value _is_ given in the input hash, that value will be assigned as the value for the attribute (for testing).